 Scaffold Training Ticket/Certification

-Upon completion of METI’s Scaffold Training, you will receive an SAIA Scaffold Erector Ticket recognized across North America.
+When you complete METI’s Scaffold Training, you will receive an SAIA Scaffold Erector Ticket recognized across North America.
 Your Ticket/Certificate, will show prospective employers that you have the right credentials.

 We keep your records on file permanently.
 Prospective employers may require confirmation of your credentials.
 Feel free to have them contact METI to confirm your SAIA Scaffold Erector Certification.